 The District is committed in providing at least four months of ending fund balance to cover operational expenditures from July through October when property tax revenue is minimal, thus eliminating the need for short-term borrowing.
-This amount is well within the policy guidelines (26 percent of budgeted property tax revenue) set forth by the Board of Directors and Staff for budgetary and financial planning purposes.
+This amount is well within the policy guidelines (24 percent of budgeted property tax revenue) set forth by the Board of Directors and Staff for budgetary and financial planning purposes.
 The County Treasurer starts distributing current year property taxes the beginning of each November.

 The District also has a contingency policy that requires the Board of Directors to approve any request for use of contingency and follow state budget laws to appropriate.
-One supplemental budget and one contingency transfer resolution was made during the 2021/22 fiscal year.
+Two supplemental budgets were made during the 2022/23 fiscal year.

 The District is committed to maintaining a ten-year financial forecast, which estimates ending fund balance surpluses and shortfalls, and a ten-year capital equipment replacement plan that identifies vehicle and apparatus replacement, equipment purchases, facility improvements, and new development.
 The plan reflects the year the targeted capital purchase are to be made, the revenue sources budgeted for the fund, and the estimated ending fund balances.
-For the 2022/22 fiscal year, \$1,196,000 is budgeted for capital expenditures and includes apparatus and vehicles, fire suppression equipment, and infrastructure improvements.
+For the 2023/24 fiscal year, \$1,289,000 is budgeted for capital expenditures and includes apparatus and vehicles, fire suppression equipment, and infrastructure improvements.